apache/geode-benchmarks/README.md

     -d                    : Debug
     -i                    : Info
 ```
-### Running in aws
+### Scripts for running in aws and analyzing results

-This project includes some scripts to automate running benchmarks in AWS.
+This project includes some scripts to automate running benchmarks in AWS and analyzing the results produced (as well as the results produced from running locally).
 See the
 [README.md](infrastructure/scripts/aws/README.md) in the infrastructure/aws directory.

 ## Project structure